Blog

 Wearing a facemask acts as a barrier that shields the people and objects around the masked individual, catching any large moisture droplets before they’re capable of transmitting a respiratory infection.

 Masks have been critiqued for not being able to block out viral particles that are smaller than the pores they contain, rendering them ineffective at disease prevention.
-As far as the research is concerned, the preventative benefit of wearing a facemask significantly outweighs the hypothetical negatives that have been circulating mass media.
+As far as the research is concerned, the preventative benefit of wearing a facemask significantly outweighs the hypothetical negatives that have been circulating in mass media.

 According to a study in which facemasks were tested on manikins for their capacity to protect against airborne infection, the following was concluded[2]: